Robpol86/Flask-Large-Application-Example/README.md

 inside view modules themselves, and must be imported in or after `create_app()`.
 URLs for blueprints are usually set in or after `create_app()` as well.

-I never liked defining blueprints in the views since according to pep8 the variables should be IN_ALL_CAPS (it's true that blueprints are still module-level in `blueprints.py` but since that file is 99% module-level variables I make a small exception to pep8 and keep it lower case), plus usually it's the only module-level variable in the file.
+I've never liked defining blueprints in the views since according to pep8 the variables should be IN_ALL_CAPS (it's true that blueprints are still module-level in `blueprints.py` but since that file is 99% module-level variables I make a small exception to pep8 and keep it lower case), plus usually it's the only module-level variable in the file.